Top 10 Open Banking Takeaways & Partner Celebration!

 Celebrating Payment Components’ First 25 Installations of Open Banking

-PaymentComponents is a B2B solution provider for the Open Banking age, having Open Banking Components as light software components that make up the necessary ingredients for Financial Institutions to innovate and thrive in the digital space.
+PaymentComponents is a B2B solution provider for the Open Banking age, having lightweight software components that make up the necessary ingredients for Financial Institutions to innovate and thrive in the digital space.
 Some of these components are the aplonAPI™ for PSD2 Compliance, the aplonHUB™ for Payments Gateway, and the UNUapi™ for Account Aggregation.

-Now we share PaymentComponents’ top 10 technical aspects and business strategy takeaways learnt through their Open Banking journey:
+Now, we will share PaymentComponents’ top 10 technical and business strategy takeaways learned through their Open Banking journey:

-2. And not all banks will make the 2nd PSD2 deadline (on September 14), in which strong customer authentication is required, along with access to accounts and a host of other requirements.
+2. Not all banks will make the 2nd PSD2 deadline (on September 14), in which strong customer authentication is required, along with access to accounts and a host of other requirements.

 3. It seems like Berlin Group and Open Banking UK are the two winners in PSD2 API standards in the EU.